Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/pages.md

 #### `response.redirect()`

 If you want to return users to a different URL, use `response.redirect()` in your server components.
-Make sure to return

 {% codeblock file %}